dolmades/dolmades-cli/README.md

 ## Initialization

 Initialization does two things:
-* if it doesn't exist yet: initializing the dolmades directory under `$HOME/.dolmades`
+* if it doesn't exist yet: initializing the dolmades directory under `DOLMADES_PATH`
-* downloading the docker runtime container with the matching version and (re)create it
+* downloading the docker `runtime` container with the matching version and (re)create it

 ```
 ./dolmades init